 -In 2016, he was elected to membership in the American Academy of Appellate Lawyers.

 He also serves as the editor and contributing author for the Nashville Bar Association’s Appellate Practice Handbook.
-He is co-author of the Tennessee Practice Volume 17 on Comparative Fault, published by Thomson Reuters.
+He is co-author of the Tennessee Law of Comparative Fault, published by Thomson Reuters.
 He has been an instructor of legal writing at Vanderbilt University School of Law and has taught advanced legal writing at the Nashville School of Law.
-He served as an editor for the Tennessee Tort Law Letter, a monthly report of leading tort cases published by M. Lee Smith Publishers, for more than 20 years.
+For 25 years he served as an editor for the Tennessee Tort Law Letter, a monthly report of leading tort cases published by M. Lee Smith Publishers.

 He has been selected by his peers for inclusion in Best Lawyers in America©, where, for the 2018 edition, he is listed in the fields of appellate practice, insurance law, and personal injury law.